Hurtak/hello/README.md

 ## TODO

-- when settings has focus, show it on minimalistic view
 - image changing smoothly
 - go through manifest.json
   - unnecessary permissions?
   - missing fields?
   - update existing fields
 - add more images!
-- host on github pages
 - release on chrome store
 - write article
 - release on twitter